DMW2151/building-on-dok8s/app_deployment_notes.md

 ## Handling for SSL Termination

-This section and the preceeding sections blurred together a bit.
-I found myself circling back to this section to make updates a few times.
+This section and the preceding sections blurred together a bit.
+I found myself circling back to make updates on the API, the ingress controller, etc.

 I'll present this as if I knew what I was doing from the start (i.e. starting with the expectation of needing a wildcard cert).
 I followed along with this [manual](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/blob/main/03-setup-ingress-controller/guides/wildcard_certificates.md#installing-cert-manager), and will try to note the key points below.

 ```bash
 # Applied a Helm chart for Cert-Manager